 - Focus on the solution, this a useful way to direct the inner debates towards inner unity.
 Simply keep saying, what do I want?
 How can I resolve this?

 I feel it is important to challenge my beliefs, thoughts and assumptions about myself and the outside world.
 Clients, often unknowingly challenge my beliefs which I welcome.
-I’m self aware and practice what I preach.
-I do not see myself as a guru, or an expert on living, I see myself more like a seasoned navigator of difficult inner terrains.
+I’m self-aware and practice what I preach.
+I do not see myself as a guru, or an expert on living, I see myself more as a seasoned navigator of difficult inner terrains.

 A few year ago I climbed Kilimanjaro, I was led by a man, who had walked every path of this mountain many times.
 I’m not an experienced mountaineer, it was wise a decision to walk the path with this chap.
 I developed AMS (acute mountain sickness) and was taken care of by people, who knew what was required for me to heal.